reactjs/react.dev/src/content/learn/passing-props-to-a-component.md

 In this solution, the `Profile` Component accepts multiple props: `imageId` (a string), `name` (a string), `profession` (a string), `awards` (an array of strings), `discovery` (a string), and `imageSize` (a number).

-Note that the `imageSize` prop has a default value, which is why we don't pass it to the component.
+Note that the `imageSize` prop has a default value, which is why we don't pass it to the Component.

 <Sandpack>